tmatin100/Kubernetes-Example-Voting-App/README.md

   -Replicaiton-Controller- Ensures that desired number of containers are running at all times in a replication group.

-6. Kube-Scheduler - identifies the right node and places containers based on the containers resource requriements, the worker node's capacity, or any other policies or contstarints such as taint or tolerations, or  node afinity rules that are on them.
+6. Kube-Scheduler - identifies the right node and places containers based on the container's resource requriements, the worker node's capacity, or any other policies or contstarints such as taint or tolerations, or  node afinity rules that are on them.